 THE course for those involved in retrofit

-This cutting edge advanced retrofit training course is the culmination of five years of investment by the AECB.
+This cutting edge advanced retrofit training course is the culmination of many years of investment by the AECB.
 It is aimed at construction professionals and those whose role involves decision making around retrofit.

 On this course you will